Ingredients in every tablet

-No dose adjustment is necessary in patients with mild to moderate renal impairment (GFR 10-80 ml/min).
-Caution should be exercised when azithromycin is administered to patients with severe renal impairment (GFR ˂10 ml/min) (see Warnings and precautions).
+No dose adjustment is necessary in patients with mild to moderate renal impairment (GFR 10-80 ml/minute).
+Caution should be exercised when azithromycin is administered to patients with severe renal impairment (GFR ˂10 ml/minute)

 PATIENTS WITH HEPATIC IMPAIRMENT

-The same dosage as in patient with normal hepatic function may be used in patients with mild to moderate hepatic impairment (see "warnings and precautions").
+The same dosage as in patient with normal hepatic function may be used in patients with mild to moderate hepatic impairment.

 Azomax capsule and film-coated caplet are indicated for the treatment of mild and moderate infection, caused by susceptible strain of the designed microorganisms in the specific conditions listed below:

 – Lower respiratory tract infection

 Acute bacterial exacerbations of chronic obstructive pulmonary disease due to Haemophilus influenzae, Moraxella catarrhalis, or Streptococcus pneumonia.
 Mild to severe community-acquired pneumonia caused by Streptococcus pneumonia or Haemophilus influenza, in outpatients appropriate for oral therapy.

 – Upper respiratory tract infection